Skip Navigation Links

 Geology Within the Monument

-The quartz grains than make up the yellow-gray to tan Zuni Sandstone are well-rounded and the sandstone is well sorted (Anderson and Maxwell, 1991), which means that the sand grains are all about the same size.
-Large scale cross-bedding is common in the Zuni Sandstone.
-These features are characteristic of sand deposited in large wind-blown dunes that can form in an arid (dry) environment.
-These sand dunes were part of a dune field that covered much of northwestern New Mexico, as well as northeastern Arizona, southeastern Utah, and southwestern Colorado about 150 million years ago.
+The quartz grains that make up the yellow-gray to tan Zuni Sandstone (Figure 4) are well-rounded and the sandstone is well sorted (Anderson and Maxwell, 1991), which means that the sand grains are all about the same size.
+Large scale cross-bedding is common in the Zuni Sandstone (Figure 2).
+These features are characteristic of sand deposited in large eolian (wind-blown) dunes that can form in an arid (dry) environment.
+These sand dunes were part of a dune field that covered much of northwestern New Mexico, northeastern Arizona, southeastern Utah, and southwestern Colorado about 150 million years ago.
 The Zuni Sandstone is stratigraphically equivalent to the Entrada Sandstone and the overlying Bluff (Cow Springs) Sandstone to the northeast (Lucas et al., 2003, p.6).

 The lower and middle part of the main body of the Late Cretaceous Dakota Sandstone is preserved along the trail within the monument.
 The lower part is cross-bedded sandstone with lenses of conglomerate containing pebbles of chert and quartzite.
 The sandstone is overlain by a gray mudstone and shale.
 The pueblo ruins are built on the gray mudstone to shale unit.
 This deposit represents streams flowing across the coastal plain along the shores of the Western Interior Seaway in Late Cretaceous time.

-Basalt flows from the Zuni-Bandera volcanic field to the east underlie the low country to the north, northwest, and northeast of the sandstone cliffs.
+Basalt flows from the Zuni-Bandera volcanic field to the east underlie the low country to the north, northwest, and northeast of the sandstone cliffs (Figures 3 and 4).
 These basalt flows are ~79,000 years to 1.38 million years old (Anderson and Maxwell, 1991).
-An apron of younger Quaternary colluvium (rocks eroded from the cliffs), alluvium (water-laid deposits in arroyos), and wind-blown silt surround the sandstone cliffs.
+An apron of younger Quaternary colluvium (rocks eroded from the cliffs), alluvium (water-lain deposits in arroyos), and wind-blown silt surround the sandstone cliffs (Figure 3).

 References